Bash Script Examples

 • SHELL: The path to the current shell executable.

-User can delete or unset a variable using the unset command in Bash scripting.
+Users can delete or unset a variable using the unset command in Bash scripting.
 Unsetting a variable makes the variable undefined or empty.
+Here’s an example script that shows the usage of unset command:

 #!/bin/bash